Back to the US: How new rules for British visitors will work after travel ban lifts

 What is changing?

-From 12.01am on 8 November the blanket travel ban will be lifted for arrivals from the UK, the European Union and the other nations that have been blocked during the coronavirus pandemic, meaning foreign fully vaccinated nationals from anywhere in the world will be able to visit.
+From 12.01am on 8 November the blanket travel ban will be lifted for arrivals from the UK, the European Union and the other nations that have been blocked during the coronavirus pandemic.

-The conditions were set out on 25 October by President Biden.
+The conditions for the restart were set out on 25 October by President Biden.

-Fully vaccinated travellers from these countries will then be able to enter on the normal terms: presenting a visa or an Esta (America’s online entry permit).
+Fully vaccinated foreigners from anywhere in the world will be able to visit – subject, of course, to complying with existing immigration regulations, including presenting a valid visa or Esta (America’s online entry permit).
 They will not need to quarantine on arrival.

-At the same time, land travel from Canada and Mexico will open up for non-essential journeys; at present people can fly from either country to the US but not travel by road or rail.
+At the same time, land travel from Canada and Mexico will open up for non-essential journeys; at present people can fly from either country to the US but cannot travel by road or rail.

 What constitutes “fully vaccinated”?